wso2/product-apim/sample-scenarios/sample11/README.md

 ### Business Story

-* Let ABC organization has an API to expose there mobile phone prices.
+* ABC organization has an API to expose there mobile phone prices.
 For the time bean let's assume this organization exposes prices to the sales agents and they have big number of third party sales agents.

 * Further they need to gain revenue from third party agents based on the there subscription models.
 As an example let's use the following subscription models